The VEX 123 Robot is equipped with many physical features.

 A built in speaker.
 The 123 Robot can be coded to play sounds.
 The 123 Robot also plays operating sounds during use, such as when the 123 Robot wakes up, completes a project, or powers down.
-To learn more about some of these sounds in the context of using the 123 Robot, view this article from the Knowledge Base.
+To learn more about some of these sounds in the context of using the 123 Robot, view this article from the VEX Library.

 A USB-C charging port to charge your 123 Robot.
-For more information about how to charge your 123 Robot, view this article from the Knowledge Base.
+For more information about how to charge your 123 Robot, view this article from the VEX Library.

 Indicator lights in the Start button.
 The indicator light can be coded to change colors, as well as display certain light patterns to alert you to the 123 Robot’s battery level and status while connecting or starting a project.
-For more information about the different light patterns in the context of using the 123 Robot, view this article from the Knowledge Base.
+For more information about the different light patterns in the context of using the 123 Robot, view this article from the VEX Library.